standardebooks/tools/README.md

 	Build an ebook from a Standard Ebook source directory.

+-	### `se build-ids`

+	Change ID attributes for non-sectioning content to their expected values across the entire ebook.
+IDs must be globally unique and correctly referenced.

 -	### `se build-images`

 	Build ebook cover and titlepage images in a Standard Ebook source directory and place the output in `DIRECTORY/src/epub/images/`.